BLAKE ART FOR SALE

-Sir Peter Thomas Blake was born 25 June 1932 in Dartford, Kent.
+Sir Peter Thomas Blake (1932-present) was born 25 June 1932 in Dartford, Kent.
 He attended both the Gravesend Technical College School of Art and the Royal College of Art.
 During the late 1950s, Blake’s dialogue with pop art placed his career on a rising trajectory.
 He quickly became one of the best known British pop artists, his paintings incorporating advertisements, music hall entertainment, wrestlers and other sports players, often in collaged arrangement.

 Blake was included in several group exhibitions at the Institute of Contemporary Arts during the 1950s and had his first solo exhibition in 1960.
 In the Young Contemporaries exhibition in 1961, Blake won the John Moores Junior award for Self Portrait with Badges.
 He attracted wider public attention when he was featured in Ken Russell’s Monitor film Pop Goes the Easel, documenting the British Pop Art movement on BBC from 1962.
 From 1963, Blake was represented by Robert Fraser, who played a central role in establishing dialogues for Blake with leading singers, artists and sports players..